 Codeup welcomed our newest cohort, the Wrangell cohort, on July 23.
 With the start of this cohort, we are launching a new blog series: the Codeup Student Check In.
-We’ll interview a student over the course of the 4.5 months to see how things are progressing from first impressions all the way to graduation.
+We’ll interview a student over the course of their time with us to see how things are progressing from first impressions all the way to graduation.
 Thus, welcome to the Codeup Student Check In: Month 1!

 We took the time to sit down with our Wrangell student to see how they’ve been doing so far!

 Codeup: How did you hear about Codeup?
 Why did you want to apply?